-The tenure of Brandeis men's basketball head coach might just be the most successful in program history.
-In his 10 years at the helm with a record of 150-90, he is already the school's second-winningest coach.
-Meehan has led the Judges to a 68-58 record in the University Athletic Association, including three straight second-place finishes from 2007-08 to 2009-10.
+Now in his 15th year at the helm of Brandeis basketball, with a record of 206-158, Brian Meehan is the school's winningest coach.
+Meehan led the Judges to three straight second-place finishes in the University Athletic Association from 2007-08 to 2009-10.
 Meehan led Brandeis to an unprecedented four-straight NCAA tournament berths between 2007 and 2010 – including two runs to the Elite Eight - a national ranking as high as No. 2 in the nation in 2007-08, and the best start in school history in 2010-11.

-At Brandeis, Meehan has coached five 1,000-point scorers; the program's all-time leaders in assists, games started and games played; seven first-team All-UAA team members; one UAA Rookie of the Year; the nation's top 3-point shooter; and the program's first two All-Americans in 30 years.
+At Brandeis, Meehan has coached five 1,000-point scorers; the program's all-time leaders in assists, games started and games played; eight first-team All-UAA team members; two UAA Rookies of the Year; the nation's top 3-point shooter; and the program's first two All-Americans in 30 years.

 Meehan started the program's turnaround in 2004-05 and '05-06, when the Judges posted back-to-back winning seasons for the first time since 1990-91 and '91-92 – in just his second and third years at Brandeis.
 The squad's 20-7 mark in 2006-07 was its first 20-win season since 1974-75 and marked their first trip back to the Big Dance since 1978, reaching the second round.
 After being ranked 23rd in the nation that season, the Judges ascended to No. 2 in the D3hoops.com poll in 2007-08.
 In that campaign, the Judges set a school record with 23 wins, hosted the first two rounds of the NCAA tournament and advanced to the Elite Eight, finishing the season ranked No. 4 in the national poll.
 In 2008-09, the Judges led the nation in 3-point shooting and went back to the second round of the tournament, where a 20-point deficit was nearly erased against eventual Final Four team Franklin and Marshall.
 In 2009-10, the Judges returned to the Elite Eight thanks the winningest class of seniors in school history with 83 victories.
 Despite just three returning players in 2010-11, Brandeis got off to the best start in school history, winning their first 11 games, including a pair of dramatic buzzer-beaters, en route to the program's second ECAC Division III title.